sosuisen/git-documentdb/docs/git-documentdb.alldocsoptions.md

 - include\_docs: Include the document itself in each row in the doc property.
 Otherwise you only get the \_id and file\_sha properties.
 Default is false.

-- descendant: Sort results in rows by descendant.
+- descending: Sort results in rows by descendant.
 Default is false (ascendant).

 - directory: Only get the documents under the specified sub directory.